 - 1 (750 ml) bottle champagne

 - Prepare the simple syrup by pouring water in a small saucepan over medium high heat.
 Add sugar and rosemary sprig.
 Bring to a gentle boil.
 Stir to combine.
-Remove from heat, cover and allow to steep for 15-20 minutes.
+Remove from heat, cover and allow to steep for 15 to 20 minutes.

 - While the syrup is steeping, slice the fruit and stud 1 of the orange slices with cloves.

 - Place the fruit in a large pitcher.
 Pour in orange juice, simple syrup and champagne.
 Stir gently to combine.
-Cover and refrigerate for 1-2 hours before serving.
+Cover and refrigerate for 1 to 2 hours before serving.